 By CMS rules, these policies must be offered at no cost to the consumer – they have no premiums.
 You still pay your Medicare Part B premiums to the government, but MSA plans cost $0.

 There are two moving parts: Your deductible and the insurance company’s contribution to your account.
 Deductibles and contributions will vary by state and region.
-For example, the deductible in Region 1 for 2019 was $6,700 and the contribution by the insurance company (Lasso in this instance) was $2,520.
-Subtracting one from the other makes the member’s responsibility $4,180 for the year.
+For example, one option for 2021 has a $5,000 deductible and a $2,000 deposit.
+Subtracting one from the other makes the member’s responsibility $3,000 for the year.
+That’s less than many HMOS and PPOs offered today.

 At the beginning of each year the insurance company deposits funds into your MSA account.
-(If you enroll in the middle of the year, then those funds would be prorated based on the month of enrollment.)
+If you enroll in the middle of the year, then those funds (and the deductible) would be prorated based on the month of enrollment.
 The deposits belong to you – not the insurance company.
 The funds are in a no-fee, interest crediting account with Optum Bank.

 Once you’ve met the deductible, there is nothing more to pay.
 Like most Medicare Advantage (MA) plans, it would take a hospital stay or big health event to meet the deductible.
-But unlike most MA plans, you get a large deposit each year to apply toward your deductible and other Qualified Expenses.
+But unlike other Advantage plans, you get a large upfront deposit each year.
+You can apply that amount toward your deductible and other Qualified Expenses.

 It’s important to note that these are not Medicare Supplement insurance plans.
 They are similar in that they have no network restrictions, however.
 With a MSA qualified policy you can see any doctor or hospital that accepts Medicare.
 They are not HMO or PPO type plans.
 You benefit most by using doctors who accept Medicare assignment – which most do.